PerlAlien/Alien-MSYS/README.md

 MSYS provides minimal shell and POSIX tools on Windows to enable autoconf scripts to run.
 This module aims to provide an interface for using MSYS on Windows and act as a no-op on Unix like operating systems which already have that capability.

-Unfortunately, as of this writing it is a PITA to download and install MSYS in an easy automated way, so this module does not YET attempt that.
-It simply looks in obvious places for it.
-This detection is at present pretty naive, so it is recommended that you set PERL\_ALIEN\_MSYS\_BIN environment variable prior to installing or using this module.
+If you use this module, I recommend that you list this as a prerequisite only during MSWin32 installs.

+When installing, this distribution looks in the default location for an existing MSYS install, which is `C:\MinGW\msys\1.0\bin`, if it cannot find it there, then it will download and install MSYS in this distribution's share directory (via [File::ShareDir](https://metacpan.org/pod/File::ShareDir)).
+You can override this logic and specify your own location for MSYS using the PERL\_ALIEN\_MSYS\_BIN environment variable.
+This should point to the directory containing the MSYS executables:

-    C:\> set PERL_ALIEN_MSYS_BIN=C:\msys\bin
+    C:\> set PERL_ALIEN_MSYS_BIN=D:\MinGW\msys\bin

+Keep in mind that this environment variable is consulted during both install and at run-time, so it is advisable to set this in the System Properties control panel.

 # FUNCTIONS